creagia/laravel-sign-pad/README.md

 ## Usage

 At this point, all you need is to create the form with the sign pad canvas in your template.
-For the route of the form, you have to call the method getSignatureUrl() from the instance of the model you prepared before:
+For the route of the form, you have to call the method getSignatureRoute() from the instance of the model you prepared before:

 ```html
 @if (!$myModel->hasBeenSigned())